Joker5766/DSA-160-Days-Challenge/Week 1/Day6.md

 ## Day 6: Majority Element II

-**Problem**:You are given an array of integer arr[] where each number represents a vote to a candidate.
+**Problem**: You are given an array of integer arr[] where each number represents a vote to a candidate.
 Return the candidates that have votes greater than one-third of the total votes, If there's not a majority vote, return an empty array.

 **Approach**:
   - Use a map to count how many times each number appears.
   - Traverse the array and for each number, increase its count in the map.